 - Press READ/>/TIMER to enter in the factory calibration restore screen.
-The instrument asks for confirmation of user calibration delete. - Press ZERO/CFM to restore the factory calibration or press GLP/ again to abort factory calibration restore. - The instrument briefly indicates "donE" upon restoration of factory calibration prior to returning to measurement mode.
+The instrument asks for confirmation of user calibration delete. - Press ZERO/CFM to restore the factory calibration or press GLP/ again to abort factory calibration restore. - The instrument briefly notifies "done" when restores factory calibration and returns to measurement mode.